Fire Code Compliant Master Electricians

 A service disconnect is a life safety device.
 It has to be installed correctly, grounded properly, and pass inspection without compromise.
 Here is why Northern Virginia homeowners trust us with it:

-Financing is available upon request, including 0% interest for 12 months.
+Financing is available upon request, including 0% interest for 12 months for those who qualify.
 We also honor those who served with our veteran discount program.

-It is an exterior shut off switch that lets you or emergency responders cut all power to your home from outside, quickly and safely, without entering the building.
+It is an exterior shut off that lets you or emergency responders cut all power to your home from outside, quickly and safely, without entering the building.
+It usually sits near your meter and is marked as an Emergency Disconnect.

 That is exactly the situation an outdoor disconnect solves.
 We install an exterior shut off ahead of your interior panel so power can be cut from outside, even when the panel itself stays indoors.